ryota1119/fleamarket_sample_76a/README.md

 ### Association
 - has_many :items, dependent:delete_all
 - has_many :chats, dependent:delete_all
-- has_many :favorite_items, through: :favorites, source: :item
+- has_many :favorited_items, through: :favorites, source: :item
-- has_many :favorites
 - has_one :address, dependent:delete
 - has_one :credit_card, dependent:delete
 - has_many :sell_items, class_name: 'Item', foreign_key: seller_id